 Throw distance is the distance from the projector to the screen.
 What’s the maximum throw distance that is realistic for your space?

-Ideal throw ratios for golf simulator setups are in the range of 0.3:1 to 1:1.
+Ideal throw ratios for golf simulator setups are in the range of 0.3:1 to 1:1, although ratios above 1:1 can also work well if the projector is mounted on the ceiling or has offset correction functions.

-Whether you’re using the SkyTrak or another golf simulator, if you don’t use a short throw projector that can product a large image from a short distance away, you’ll normally have to deal with your shadow appearing on the screen.
+Whether you’re using the SkyTrak or another golf simulator, if you don’t use a short throw projector that can product a large image from a short distance away, you might have to deal with your shadow appearing on the screen.

-To determine what throw ratios will work for you, do the following:
+To determine what throw ratio will work for you, do the following:

 For example, if your screen is 10 feet wide and your projector will be 4 feet away from the screen, the optimal throw ratio would be 0.4:1.
-If the projector has no zoom capability, you’ll need to position it at this distance or closer without the picture expanding beyond the edges of the screen.
+If the projector has no zoom capability, you’ll need to position it at this distance or closer in order to avoid the picture expanding beyond the edges of the screen.

 If you have sufficient room behind you, you should seriously consider a standard throw (greater than 1:1) projector; since you’re not paying for short throw capabilities, you will get better value for your money.